 Getting to and from Ben Gurion Airport, Israel’s main international airport, is generally an easy task.
-There are many options available, including the train, shuttles, taxis, sheruts (a bus taxi hybrid), and car rentals.
+There are many options available, including the train, shuttles, taxis, sheruts (a bus-taxi hybrid), and car rentals.
 Each has its own advantages.
 Each better fits different types of travelers, different destinations/start points, and different numbers of people.
 This article will answer one of our most frequently asked questions: How can you get to and from Ben Gurion Airport?

-Taking a Taxi or Private Transfer
+Taking a Private Transfer

 Renting a Car at Ben Gurion Airport